 Where do you ship to and how much does it cost?

-I ship worldwide to Australia, Austria, Canada, Cook Islands, Denmark, Fiji, France, Germany, Greenland, Iceland, Ireland, Italy, Japan, Norway, Poland, Spain, Sweden, Switzerland, United Kingdom and the United States.
-In New Zealand delivery is free.
+I ship worldwide to Australia, Austria, Canada, Cook Islands, Denmark, Fiji, France, Germany, Greenland, Iceland, Ireland, Italy, Japan, Norway, Poland, Spain, Sweden, Switzerland, United Kingdom and the United States - tubed prints $40.
+In New Zealand print delivery is free.
 If you live in another country please contact me.
 For original paintings, packaging and courier costs are on an individualised basis.

 How are prints packaged for delivery?